-- 7.1.1 Designate Major Open Space Areas, Oak Ridges Moraine Areas and Waterfront Areas, shown on Map 1, as components of the region's Greenlands System.
-The exact boundaries of the components of the Greenlands System within the Urban Area shall be determined in accordance with Policy 12.1.3. - 7.1.2 Protect the Greenlands System from intrusion by urban type land uses. - 7.1.3 Require that development proposals within the Greenlands System demonstrate how the following have been addressed: - a) preservation, enhancement and restoration of biodiversity and ecological goods and services; - b) protection, enhancement and restoration of groundwater resources; - c) sequestration of carbon and minimization of impacts on air quality; - d) protection of habitats for plants, fish and wildlife; - e) implementation of flood and erosion control; and - f) protection of scenic and recreational values.
+- 7.1.1 Designate Major Open Space Areas, Oak Ridges Moraine Areas and Waterfront Areas, shown on Map 1, as components of the region's Greenlands System. - 7.1.2 Protect the Greenlands Systems from intrusion by urban type land uses. - 7.1.3 Require that development proposals within the Greenlands System demonstrate how preservation of biodiversity and ecological goods and services, protection of groundwater resources, sequestration of carbon, minimization of impacts on air quality, protection of habitats for plants, fish and wildlife, implementation of flood and erosion control, and protection of scenic and recreational values have been addressed.